fabian-sp/tidybib/README.md

 A script for tidying bib files

-	python tidy.py mybibfilename
+	python tidy.py mybibfilename -o outputfilename

 ## Functionalities

 * Suggests a possible DOI (see below for details)
 * Makes DOIs uppercase

+* `-a`: sets all options to True.

-* `-m`: makes arxiv entries of type `Misc`
+* `-tm`: makes arxiv entries of type `Misc`.
-* `-u`: removes field url if a certain substring is contained in it
+* `-ru`: removes field url if a certain substring is contained in it.
-* `-e`: removes field eprint for arxiv entries
+* `-re`: removes field eprint for arxiv entries.
-* `-a`: removes field abstract for arxiv entries
+* `-ra`: removes field abstract for arxiv entries.